jojouna/pp5-housing-issue/README.md

 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

-## Business Requirements

-The client has received an inheritance from a deceased great-grandfather, and needs help if the client could maximize the sales price for the inherited properties.
-Also the client is interested in predicting the sale price from any house in Ames, Iowa in case of future property ownership in that area.

-We are using a public dataset with house prices for Ames, Iowa that the client provided.

-* BR1 - The client is interested in discovering how the house attributes correlate with the sale price.
-Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
-* BR2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 ## Hypothesis and how to validate?